libktx/ktx/assets-async/README.md

 _`Asset` is the generic type of the loaded asset._

-* Avoid mixing synchronous (`loadSync`) and asynchronous (`load`, `loadAsync`) loading of the same asset or assets with the same dependencies concurrently.
+* Avoid mixing concurrent synchronous (`loadSync`) and asynchronous (`load`, `loadAsync`) loading of the same asset, or assets with the same dependencies.
 * Prefer asynchronous (`load`, `loadAsync`) asset loading methods whenever possible due to better performance and compatibility with coroutines.
-* Note that `loadSync` is not _necessary_ to load initial assets.
-You launch a coroutine with `KtxAsync.launch`, load the assets sequentially with `load` or in parallel with `loadAsync`/`await`, and switch to the first view that uses the assets once they are loaded.
-Loading assets asynchronously might be faster - especially when done in parallel, but ultimately it comes down to personal preference and code maintainability.
+* Note that `loadSync` is _not necessary_ to load initial assets.
+You launch a coroutine with `KtxAsync.launch`, load the assets sequentially with `load` or in parallel with `loadAsync`/`await`, and then switch to the first view that uses the assets once they are loaded.
+Loading assets asynchronously might be faster, especially when done in parallel - but ultimately it comes down to personal preference and code maintainability.

 ##### Avoid `runBlocking`